genialis/resolwe/README.rst

 Otherwise, follow `these instructions
 <https://wiki.postgresql.org/wiki/Detailed_installation_guides>`__.

-Additionally, installing the ``psycopg2`` dependency from PyPI_ will require having a C compiler (e.g. GCC_) as well as Python and PostgreSQL development files installed on the system.
+Additionally, installing some (indirect) dependencies from PyPI_ will require having a C compiler (e.g. GCC_) as well as Python development files installed on the system.

 Note
 ^^^^

-The preferred way to install the C compiler and Python and PostgreSQL development files is to use your distribution's packages, if they exist.
-For example, on a Fedora/RHEL-based system, that would mean installing ``gcc``, ``python-devel``/``python3-devel`` and ``postgresql-devel`` packages.
+The preferred way to install the C compiler and Python development files is to use your distribution's packages, if they exist.
+For example, on a Fedora/RHEL-based system, that would mean installing ``gcc`` and ``python3-devel`` packages.

 .. _Python: https://www.python.org/
 .. _PostgreSQL: http://www.postgresql.org/